 - How much you are willing to pay for it?

-Tip no. 3: Your expected ROI
+Tip No. 3: Your Expected ROI

-Tip no. 4: Your future Plans
+Tip No. 4: Your Future Plans

 You must have heard the phrase ‘Knowing is Believing’.
 It applies in this case as well.
 Knowing your future plans is a sure way to succeed in you CRM implementation.
-Needless to reiterate, most CRM investments are a one-time investment and breaking up with your CRM later becomes messy.
-Therefore, you should have your future in sight and invest in the right CRM which will allow you complete functionality in future as well.
+Needless to say, most CRM investments are a one-time investment and breaking up with your CRM later becomes messy.
+Therefore, you should have your future in sight and invest in the right CRM which will allow you complete functionality in the future as well.

-Tip no. 5: Bigger is (not) Better
+Tip No. 5: Bigger Is (Not) Better

 Always remember!
-Yes there are powerful CRMs out there that charge you more but their power can only be exploited when you reach a certain scale.
+Yes, there are powerful CRMs out there that charge you more but their power can only be exploited when you reach a certain scale.
 It is outright foolish to believe that a powerful CRM will boost your business like anything.
 On the contrary, a less expensive CRM may give your firm a much better ROI as it understands your processes in a better way.